 Format Power BI Waterfall Chart Breakdown

-This option restricts the number of breakdowns waterfall charts allowed.
-While we are creating this waterfall chart, we added the Customer Segment as the Breakdown property.
+This option restricts the number of breakdowns of waterfall charts allowed.
+While creating this waterfall chart, we added the Customer Segment as the Breakdown property.

-Our data has 4 records under the Customer Segment, and that’s why breakdown is showing those 4 records.
+Our data has 4 records under the Customer Segment, and that’s why the breakdown shows those 4 records.

 Format Power BI Waterfall Chart Title

-From the screenshot below, you can see we change the Font Color to Green, Title Alignment to center, Text Size to 25, and Font Family to Georgia.
-If you want, you can add the background color to the title as well.
+You can disable the Waterfall Chart title by toggling the Title option from On to Off.
+From the screenshot below, we changed the Font Color to Green, the Title Alignment to the center, the Text Size to 25, and the Font Family to Georgia.
+You can add the background color to the title if you want.

 Format Power BI Waterfall Chart Background Color, and Borders

-You can add the Background color to a Waterfall Chart by toggling Background option to On.
-For the demonstration purpose, we added a random yellow color with 30% transparency.
+You can add the Background color to a Waterfall Chart by toggling the Background option to On.
+For demonstration purposes, we added a random yellow color with 30% transparency.

 Similarly, you can add Borders to a Waterfall Chart by toggling the Border option from Off to On.